totten/rundb/README.md

 ## Destroy all state files from master DB.
 nix-shell -A master --command 'rundb clear'

 ## Clear out all master data files.
-Reinitialize and run DB in foreground.
-Bind to a different IP.
+Reinitialize.
+Run DB in foreground with a different IP.
 ## To stop, press Ctrl-\
 nix-shell -A master --command 'rundb clear init run --bind-address=192.168.1.10'
 ```